Free and Cheap Things To Do in Summer in Zurich

 If you live here it’s worth getting a Sommerferien pass for your children aged 6 to 16 as it allows them up to 5 weeks of free travel on all the trams, trains, buses etc as well as free entrance to swimming pools and lots of museums as well as other deals too.
 It costs CHF 25.
 Find out more here.

 Another great free thing to do is a visit to the Botanical Gardens in Zurich.
 As well as lots of plants and shrubs (over 9,000 plant species on offer) there is a meadow and a pond and it’s a beautiful place to relax.
 There is also a cafe on site too.
 For more information please see here.

 This park was established in 2009 and offers a contrast to city life in Zurich with a step back into nature.
-There are lots of trails to explore and you can even take guided tours.
+There are 2 different parts to this park and lots of trails to explore and you can even take guided tours.
 Entrance to the park itself is free.
 If you come by car you will have to pay for parking but these fees all go to support the running of the park and feeding the animals.
 There is a Nature Museum on site with a small entrance fee.
 To learn more please see here.

 Hydrate for Free – Free Drinking Water at the Fountains

 Don’t buy expensive bottled water in the shops – carry round an empty bottle and fill up as you need to from one of the 1200 fresh water fountains in Zurich.
 You can find them all over the city – and the water is fresh, clear and cold – and FREE!